AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 MSS:

 1. User requests to find restaurants matching a given keyword.
-2. FoodTrail displays a list of restaurants whose name,phone number or address matches the keyword.
+2. FoodTrail displays a list of restaurants whose name, phone number, address or tag matches the keyword.

     Use case ends.